OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 8. Locate and specify the [manifest](../develop/add-in-manifests.md) file to upload and choose **Open**.
 9. In the **Add a document** dialog, choose **OK**.

-Content and task pane add-ins in this catalog are now available to Office applications like Excel and word.
-To insert an add-in from the app catalog, .
-To access them, choose **My Add-ins** on the **Insert** tab, and then choose **MY ORGANIZATION**.

 ### To publish an add-in to an app catalog with on-premises SharePoint Server

 1. Open the **Central Administration** page.